How to Make Garage Keepers Insurance Easier

-Like we said, garage keepers insurance protect a customer’s vehicles from damage.
-Let’s consider a scenario where the business owner doesn’t have a garage keepers’ policy in place.
-In the case of any damage such as theft or vandalism, the owner would have to pay the concerned expenses from his own pocket.
+Like we said, garage keepers insurance protects a customer’s vehicles from damage.
+Let’s consider a scenario where the business owner doesn’t have a garage keepers policy in place.
+In case of any damage such as theft or vandalism, the owner would have to pay the concerned expenses from his own pocket.
 However, with a policy, such expenses would be covered.

 - Auto repair shops